youssefelghamour/CodeWave/README.md

 ![Dashboard1](./client/src/assets/hero1.png)

-# Holberton School Dashboard
+# CodeWave School Website

-The **Holberton School Dashboard** is a school portal designed to help students track their academic progress and stay informed.
+The `**CodeWave School Website** `is a school portal designed to help students track their academic progress and stay informed.
 It allows students to log in, view their courses, monitor their progress and scores, and keep up with the latest news and updates from the school.

 ## Features